paolo-depa/container-on-ovs/README.md

 ## About <a name = "about"></a>

-This project is targeted to giving a quick and easy way to make two or more containers using ovs.
+This project is targeted to giving a quick and easy way to connect two (or more) containers using ovs.
 The project makes use of podman as container engine, but docker can be used as well with minimal changes.

 ## Getting Started <a name = "getting_started"></a>